georgik/esp32-graphical-bootloader/README.md

 }
 ```

-Here's more elaborate version which can be put somwhere into application, like reaction on back button:
+More elaborate version which can be put somwhere into application, like reaction on back button:

 ```c
 #include "esp_ota_ops.h"